arkanullahs/BookNest/README.md

 GET /products/{id}/comments: Fetch comments on a specific product.
 POST /products/{id}/comments: Add a comment on a product.

-Forum Page
-GET /forum: Fetch all forum discussions.
-POST /forum: Create a new discussion or question.
-GET /forum/{id}: Fetch details of a specific discussion.
-POST /forum/{id}/reply: Add a reply to a forum discussion.

 Miscellaneous
 POST /report: Report inappropriate content or activity.